-If your child has a specific support need (LINK!), the school will plan together with you and other appropriate agencies (for example health services, social work) to meet your child's learning and support needs.
+If your child has an additional support need, the school will plan together with you and other appropriate agencies (for example health services, social work) to meet your child's learning and support needs.
 Planning is particularly important at transition points, for example when moving from early learning and childcare settings (ELC) to primary school or from primary to secondary school.
 It is important that schools and local authorities start planning for these transitions early.

 Learning resources for parents to support their child's learning.

 Our newsletters provide the latest information on education news and events, as well as details of resources and activities to help you support your child's learning